Previous VA 12's:

 An abandoned gas station on old VA 12 near VA 256 (courtesy Geoff Laidman)

-In Sept 1942 (CTB), VA 12 between Front Royal and White Post was rerouted using modern US 340 north to Double Tollgate and US 340 east over to SR 628 White Post (replacing some of VA 277).
-The old route was demoted to all secondary, which it remains today.
+In Sept 1942 (CTB), VA 12 between Front Royal and White Post was rerouted using modern US 340 north to Double Tollgate and US 340 east over to SR 628 to White Post (replacing some of VA 277).
+In Front Royal, the route changed from Royal/Main/Water/Manassas to using Royal/14th/Shenandoah (US 340's current path).

 VA 12 parallels US 522